Compare Ireland’s best broadband deals

 If you’re in a more rural location, 4G or 5G mobile broadband could be an option, as well as a satellite or fixed wireless connection.

 Providers always keep the best discounts for new customers, so it pays to switch when your contract is up.
-The cheapest deal may not always be the best value, so make sure you’re happy with the connection and the service.
-When you sign up, you have a 14 day cooling-off period to iron out any issues, when you can cancel without penalty if you need to.
+The cheapest monthly rate may not always be the best value, so weigh up contract length and annual costs, now that more providers are offering 24 month contracts or ‘no thereafter’ price deals.

 If you watch TV, you can save by bundling your TV and internet together, and many packages now include streaming services like Netflix and Amazon Prime Video.